Time (K. Michelle song)

-"Time" is a song by American singer K. Michelle from her third studio album More Issues Than Vogue (2016).
+"Time" is a song by American singer K. Michelle from her third studio album, More Issues Than Vogue (2016).
 It was released on February 25, 2016, as a promotional single from the album.
 Eric Hudson produced "Time" and wrote it alongside Kimberly Pate (Note: Kimberly Pate is K. Michelle's legal name, whereas she is listed on the song's credits.) and Priscilla Renea.
-It is a R&B and soul ballad, with lyrics revolving around the end of a relationship.
-Music critics identified the single's focus on leaving a bad relationship as a common theme in her music.
-Critical response to "Time" was positive; critics praised the song's lyrics and the singer's vocals, and identified it as a highlight from the album.
-Michelle promoted the single through a performance on the reality television series K. Michelle: My Life.
+It is an R&B and soul ballad, with lyrics revolving around the end of a relationship.

+Music critics identified the focus of "Time" on leaving a bad relationship as a common theme in her music.
+Critical response to the song was positive; critics praised the song's lyrics and the singer's vocals, and identified it as a highlight from the album.
+Michelle promoted the single through a performance on the reality television series, K. Michelle: My Life.

 Background and release

 Eric Hudson produced "Time" and wrote it alongside Kimberly Pate and Priscilla Renea.
 Hudson also worked as a programmer for the single.
 Joi Campbell, Eric Cire, Eric Dawkins, Sha Sha Jones, Sam Salter, and Young Goldie provided background vocals, while Curtis Hudson played the guitar.
 The track was mixed by Josh Mosser, and mastered by Christ Athens, while the vocals were produced by Dawkins.

-On February 25, 2016, "Time" was made available as a promotional single from Michelle's third studio album More Issues Than Vogue (2016), upon pre-ordering the album.
+On February 25, 2016, "Time" was made available as a promotional single from Michelle's third studio album, More Issues Than Vogue (2016), upon pre-ordering the album.
 Prior to its release, Michelle teased the song through black-and-white videos uploaded on her official Instagram account, where she performed with a band.
 On March 7, 2016, she sang the song on the reality television series K. Michelle: My Life.